 Economists also studied the normative channel.
-For instance, a shared concern for social status could lead most people to conform to a group norm, despite varying personal predispositions to follow that norm (Bernheim, 1994).
-Only individuals with a strong predisposition against norm behaviour will not conform, thus automatically flagging them as dissidents to the rest of the society.
-The social status of these nonconformists will be downgraded accordingly, with material consequences such as withholding of cooperation or direct punishment.
+For instance, Bernheim (1994) considered a population in which individuals must balance their self-interest with social esteem.
+Social esteem is obtained by adhering to a group norm, but individual vary in how their self-interest aligns with this norm.
+Bernheim showed that individuals whose self-interest closely aligns with the norm will conform to it in order to reap the social esteem benefits.
+On the other hand, individuals whose self-interest departs a lot from the norm will ignore that norm, but by doing so their behaviour flags them to the rest of society as undeserving of social esteem.
+This model illustrates how reward and punishment can enforce conformity around a social norm, even in the presence of individual heterogeneity.

 This informational vs. normative dichotomy, together with the above studies by economists, provides a convenient analytical structure for evolutionary biologists.
 They suggest that any tendency towards positive frequency-dependent social learning should be rooted in one of these two channels, i.e., that it should have normative or informational benefits.
-On the other hand, this analysis also suggests that positive frequency-dependent social learning is not always the right answer to an environmental challenge, as we will see more in detail below.
+However, informational and normative conformity are interrelated (David & Turner 2011), and as such they are difficult to disentangle theoretically and empirically.
+This is reflected in the research on individual differences to conform.
+For example, De Yong et al. (2002) looked at two personality types, namely Stability (emotional stability, agreeableness and conscientiousness) and Plasticity (extraversion, openness), and found that Stability is a positive predictor of conformity while Plasticity was negatively correlated with conformity.
+Thus, strong conformists tend ob e very stable but also less able to adjust to novelty or change.
+This also suggests that positive frequency-dependent social learning is not always the right answer to an environmental challenge, as we will see more in detail below.
 Finally, as a particular case of positive frequency-dependent social learning, conformist transmission in the Boyd & Richerson sense should also obey these insights.

-III.
 CONFORMITY EVOLVES: A BENEFICIAL BIAS?

-A few decades after Asch’s experiments, biologists incorporated conformity within the study of cultural evolution (Claidière & Whiten, 2012; Haun, van Leeuwen & Edelson, 2013; van Leeuwen & Haun 2013; Whiten, 2019, 2021).
+A few decades after Asch’s experiments, biologists incorporated conformity within the study of cultural evolution, i.e., the change of culture over time (Claidière & Whiten, 2012; Haun, van Leeuwen & Edelson, 2013; van Leeuwen & Haun 2013; Whiten, 2019, 2021), culture being the phenotypic variation that is inherited through social learning (Danchin et al., 2018).
 Integrating socially transmitted information into a population genetics framework raised the question of how individuals use social information to maximize fitness (Cavalli-Sforza & Feldman, 1981; Boyd & Richerson, 1985).
 This predicts that such socially aware individuals would be equipped with a wide range of social transmission biases that dictate whom they copy and when (Feldman, Aoki & Kumm, 1996; Henrich & Boyd, 1998; Henrich & McElreath, 2003; Laland, 2004; Enquist, Eriksson & Ghirlanda, 2007; Wakano & Aoki, 2007; Kendal et al., 2009).
 For instance, individuals could preferentially copy prestigious models (prestige bias), or models that look like themselves (similarity bias), or even – our focus here – models that display the majority behaviour (conformist bias, or conformity for short).
 A rigorous definition of conformity was established early on by Boyd & Richerson (1985): an individual is conformist if it is more likely to adopt the majority behaviour than if it copied a demonstrator picked at random (Morgan & Laland, 2012; Muthukrishna, Morgan & Henrich, 2016; see Fig. 1).
 Given the right conditions, this ‘over-copy-the-majority’ rule could be highly profitable.